Cooking On The Ranch

 Gourmet cracker with goat cheese and raspberry jam.

 Whisking cream with goat cheese brings you a dreamy whipped goat cheese dip.
-Grab a sturdy cracker and some raspberry Jam for this super easy small bite.
+Grab a sturdy cracker and some New Mexico Southwestern Red Chile Raspberry Jam for this super easy small bite.
 Creamy, sweet and spicy and ready in 15 minutes.

 Here’s why this easy goat cheese appetizer recipe works so well.